f-espinoza/Portfolio_Felipe_Espinoza/index.md

 ## Project 5: [Historical IDA statement of Credits and Grants in R](https://www.kaggle.com/felipeea/hist-ida-statement-of-credits-and-grants-r)
-Data exploration of the historical International Development Association statement of Credits and Grants made in R.
+Data exploration of the historical International Development Association statement of Credits and Grants made in **R**.
 Examples of information we obtained thought this analysis were:

 1. What regions were the credits going to